-Other Audit Findings or Issues
+Other Audit Findings or Issues Discussed with Management

-We generally discuss a variety of matters, including the application of accounting principles and auditing standards, with management each year prior to retention as the City's auditors.
+We generally discuss a variety of matters, including the significant events or transactions that occurred during the year, business conditions affecting the City and business plans and strategies that may affect the risks of material misstatements, the application of accounting principles and auditing standards, with management each year prior to retention as the City's auditors.
 However, these discussions occurred in the normal course of our professional relationship and our responses were not a condition to our retention.